nnaatti/Project-Management-Portfolio/README.md

 A responsive portfolio website for project manager **Natnael Bedilu**, featuring a split hero with photo and overview, services, selected projects, and a contact form.
+Smooth scrolling, hover animations, and an active navigation highlight make the page feel lively and interactive on every device.

 ## Getting Started